phax/phive/README.md

 v9.0.0-beta2 - 2023-09-06 (don't use in production)
 * Reworked the version handling inside class `VESID` so that a strict ordering by version is possible
-* Added specific support for the `SNAPSHOT` version, so that `1.0.0-SNAPSHOT` is lower then `1.0.0`
+* Added specific support for the `SNAPSHOT` version, so that `1.0.0-SNAPSHOT` is lower than `1.0.0`

 v9.0.0-beta1 - 2023-08-30 (don't use in production)
 * Removed `VOM*` in favour of `VES*`
 * Added new submodule "phive-repo" to be able to retrieve artefacts from remote storage locations
-* Added new submodule "phive-ves-model" that contain the VES data structures
+* Added new submodule "phive-ves-model" that contains the VES data structures
-* Added new submodule "phive-ves-engine" that contain the VES execution engine
+* Added new submodule "phive-ves-engine" that contains the VES execution engine
 * Renamed the submodule "phive-engine" to "phive-xml" to indicate, that this is the part dealing with XML validation only.
-This also lead to new package names.
+This also led to new package names.
-* Renamed the submodule "phive-json" to "phive-result" to indicate, that this is deals with validation results in general.
+* Renamed the submodule "phive-json" to "phive-result" to indicate, that this deals with validation results in general.
 The JSON stuff got its own package in there.
-* Initial version for declaration VES rules for XSD and Schematron
+* Initial version for declarative VES rules for XSD and Schematron

 v8.0.1 - 2023-03-17
 * Added support for resolving the pseudo version `latest` in `ValidationExecutorSetRegistry`.
 See [issue #16](https://github.com/phax/phive/issues/16) - thx @adammscisz